garyaiki/Scala-Algorithms/README.md

 Basic usage is shown on package pages.

-Comments are terse partly because Scaladoc is by convention more concise than Javadoc and because this is a translation where the public api is almost the same and is better commented in the linked Java.
-[Algorithms, 4th Edition](http://algs4.cs.princeton.edu/home/) thoroughly explains each algorithm.
-Scaladocs show api differences to Java.
+Comments are terse partly because Scaladoc is by convention more compact than Javadoc and because this is a translation of well commented Java code.
+Scaladocs do show api differences to Java.
+[Algorithms, 4th Edition](http://algs4.cs.princeton.edu/home/) describes each algorithm.

-from the sbt prompt run scaladoc
+To generate scaladoc, from the sbt prompt:
 ```
 > doc
 [info] Main Scala API documentation to .../git/scala-algorthms/Scala-Algorithms/target/scala-2.10/api...